-This tutorial is a companion resource of the Interactive Circle Of Fifths Tool available on this site.
+This tutorial is a companion resource of the Interactive Circle Of Fifths Tool, a music learning software available on this site.
 The Circle Of Fifths , also called Cof , was invented in the 1670s by Nikolai Diletskii in his "Grammatika"; this incredible device embeds all the music theory you need to know for doing a lot of funny things.

 Indeed, at the end of this tutorial, you'll be able to use the Circle of Fifths to:

 - Identify sharps and flats for each music key

 - Know the chords that belong to a key

 - Create chord progressions

 Don't feel overwhelmed by such amount of information, the Circle of Fifths makes it easy to understand and master the tasks listed above.

 You may want to open the Interactive Circle Of Fifths on a separate page so that you can follow this tutorial and experiment the concepts with the tool.

 Are you ready?